OpenSimulationInterface/osi-sensor-model-packaging/README.md

     chain FMUs with protocol buffer inputs/outputs in a normal simulation engine like e.g. MATLAB/Simulink, and get valid results.

+## Sensor Data Inputs

+-   Sensor data inputs are present in logical models.

+-   Sensor data inputs MUST be named with the prefix `OSMPSensorDataIn`.
+    If more than one sensor data input is to be configured, the prefix MUST be extended by an array index designator, i.e. two inputs will use the prefixes `OSMPSensorDataIn[1]` and `OSMPSensorDataIn[2]`.
+    The indices MUST start at 1 and MUST be consecutive.
+If only one sensor data input is needed the prefix MUST be just `OSMPSensorDataIn`.

+-   Each sensor data input MUST be defined as a notional discrete binary input variable, as specified above, with `causality="input"` and `variability="discrete"`.

+-   The MIME type of the variable MUST specify the `type=SensorData`, e.g.
+    `application/x-open-simulation-interface; type=SensorData; version=3.0.0`.

+-   The sensor data MUST be encoded as osi::SensorData (see the OSI specification documentation for more details).

+-   The guaranteed lifetime of the sensor data protocol buffer pointer provided as input to the FMU MUST be from the time of the call to `fmi2SetInteger` that provides those values until the end of the following `fmi2DoStep` call, i.e. the logical model can rely on the provided buffer remaining valid from the moment it is passed in until the end of the corresponding calculation, and thus does not need to copy the contents in that case (zero copy input).

+-   The sensor data passed to the model depends on any prior models or processes that generated the data, i.e. the exact details of the contents will depend on the processing pipeline.

+## Sensor View Outputs

+-   Sensor view outputs are present in environmental effect models.

+-   Sensor view outputs MUST be named with the prefix `OSMPSensorViewOut`.
+    If more than one sensor view output is to be provided, the prefix MUST be extended by an array index designator, i.e. two outputs will use the prefixes `OSMPSensorViewOut[1]` and `OSMPSensorViewOut[2]`.
+    The indices MUST start at 1 and MUST be consecutive.
+If only one sensor view output is needed the prefix MUST be just `OSMPSensorViewOut`.

+-   Each sensor view output MUST be defined as a notional discrete binary output variable, as specified above, with `causality="output"` and `variability="discrete"`.

+-   The MIME type of the variable MUST specify the `type=SensorView`, e.g.
+    `application/x-open-simulation-interface; type=SensorView; version=3.0.0`.

+-   The sensor view MUST be encoded as osi::SensorView (see the OSI specification documentation for more details).

+-   The guaranteed lifetime of the sensor view protocol buffer pointer provided as output by the FMU MUST be from the end of the call to `fmi2DoStep` that calculated this buffer until the beginning of the **second** `fmi2DoStep` call after that, i.e. the simulation engine can rely on the provided buffer remaining valid from the moment it is passed out until the end of the next Co-Simulation calculation cycle, and thus does not need to copy the contents in that case (zero copy output for the simulation engine, at the cost of double buffering for the environmental effect model).

+    This arrangement (and hence the need for double buffering) is required to support use of the environmental effect model FMUs in simulation engines that have no special support for the protocol buffer pointers, i.e. using this convention it is possible to daisy chain FMUs with protocol buffer inputs/outputs in a normal simulation engine like e.g. MATLAB/Simulink, and get valid results.

 ## Examples